 The best golf gloves should be flexible, comfortable, durable, and valuable in many conditions.
 Specialty golf gloves are made for playing in extreme conditions like heavy rain or cold.

-We’ve tested traditional Cabretta leather golf glove and those made of synthetic materials, multi-compound golf gloves with synthetics and leather together, rain gloves, winter gloves, and some gloves that are thinking outside the box.
+We’ve tested traditional Cabretta leather golf gloves and those made of synthetic materials, multi-compound golf gloves with synthetics and leather together, rain gloves, winter gloves, and some gloves that think outside the box.

 This article will help you figure out what golf glove will suit your game and the conditions under which you play.